No Greater Love:

 Six Week Online Program

-A wild spirituality is not as simple as reconnecting with trees.
+A wild spirituality is more than reconnecting with trees.
 Systemic disconnection from a sacred Earth is directly connected with the systemic oppression of sacred humanity.
 The white Christian church, in particular, has cultivated the religious, political, economic and social superiority of white people, distorting the institution of the Church, the message of Jesus and diminishing our capacity for an authentic and wild spirituality.

-The workshop will include deep listening and conversation in breakout groups, video clips, music, poetry, learnings on historic and current events and opportunities for embodied contemplation to process the endemic influence of white supremacy, particularly for those of us who live in the United States.
+Opportunities for embodied contemplation to process the endemic influence of white supremacy, particularly for those of us who live in the United States

 MARTÉ RILEY is a lifelong disciple of nature and lover of animals.
 She is also a published poet, musician, classically trained singer and social justice activist.
 A graduate of Seminary of the Wild’s Year-Long Certificate Cohort, she is excited to co-facilitate this program.
 Marté lives in Vista, CA with her husband, James, her daughter, Rebecca, and their fur baby, Nina.